iamsainikhil/trimtube/README.md

 </a>
 </p>

-LoopTube is a web application which allows user to search for YouTube videos or paste any YouTube video link.
+TrimTube is a web application which allows user to search for YouTube videos or paste any YouTube video link.
 This app also features a media player that allows the user to trim and loop any portion of a YouTube video with ability to save the video(s) to a playlist.

 # 👀 **Demo**